Smart Kitchen Gadgets for Cooking

 EvilDonald44 · 5 months ago

 I don't have a single smart appliance.
 I don't see a reason to start a dishwasher from across town or have to futz with my phone to set the oven to 325 degrees instead of simply turning the knob.
 Don't want to pay extra for the capability, don't want them begging for wi-fi, don't want them to have the capability of phoning home, don't want them bricked by a firmware update.
+I remember using chromecast on my TV and thinking that my phone made for a supremely awkward remote control, and that plugging an HDMI cable into an old laptop was far better.
+I don't want to have to do that in my kitchen.

 J